 If you plan on majoring in chemistry, you won't be alone since the degree program is ranked #51 in the country in terms of popularity.
 This means you won't have too much trouble finding schools that offer the degree.

 College Factual looked at 9 colleges and universities when compiling its 2024 Best Chemistry Schools in Virginia ranking.
-Combined, these schools handed out 691 degrees in chemistry to qualified students.
+When you put them all together, these colleges and universities awarded 657 degrees in chemistry during the 2021-2022 academic year.

 Your choice of chemistry school matters, so we have put together these rankings to help you make your decision.
 In order to come up with a best overall ranking for chemistry schools, we combine our degree-level rankings, weighting them by the number of degrees awarded at each level.